DeclarativeHub/ReactiveKit/README.md

 }
 ```

-Again, this is simplified version of the `ReplaySubject` provided by ReactiveKit, but it has everything needed to explain the concept.
+Again, this is simplified version of `ReplaySubject` provided by ReactiveKit, but it has everything needed to explain the concept.
 Whenever an event is received, we put it in the buffer.
 When the observer gets registered, we then *replay* all events that we have in the buffer.
 Any future events will be propagated just like in `Subject`.

-> Note: `ReplaySubject` provided by ReactiveKit supports limiting the buffer to certain size so it does not grow forever.
+> Note: `ReplaySubject` provided by ReactiveKit supports limiting the buffer to a certain size so it does not grow forever.
 Usually it will be enough to limit it to just one event by instantiating it with `ReplaySubject(bufferSize: 1)`.
-Buffer always keeps the latest event and removes older ones.
+The buffer always keeps the latest event and removes older ones.

-At this point you might have the idea how to achieve the behaviour of the `shareReplay` operator.
-We could observe original signal with the replay subject and then observe that subject multiple times.
+At this point you might have an idea how to achieve the behaviour of the `shareReplay` operator.
+We could observe the original signal with the replay subject and then observe that subject multiple times.
 But in order to implement that as an operator and make it opaque to the user, we need to learn about connectable signals.

 ### Connectable signals